-Note that some configuration pins may act as outputs.
-For correct operation, these pins may require a V{CCO} of 3.3 V to permit LVTTL operation.
-All the pins affected fall in banks 2 or 3.
+Note that some configuration pins can act as outputs.
+For correct operation, these pins can require a V{CCO} of 3.3 V to permit LVTTL operation.
+All the pins affected are in banks 2 or 3.

-After Virtex devices are configured, unused IOBs function as tri-state OBUFTs with weak pull downs.
+After Virtex devices are configured, unused IOBs function as 3-state OBUFTs with weak pull downs.
 For a more detailed description than that given below, see the XAPP138, Virtex Configuration and Readback.